open-traffic-generator/conformance/readme.md

     ```sh
     # use free distribution of ixia-c
     ./do.sh topo new

     # use licensed distribution of ixia-c
+    # enter GITHUB PAT instead of password when prompted for credentials
     ./do.sh topo new lic
     ```